Want to explore the incredible beaches in Tahiti? This is your helpful guide!

 • Lafayette Beach

-White Beaches of Tahiti
+White sand beaches of Tahiti

 White beaches are uncommon in Tahiti, so you’ll often find them crowded.
 They are also not so big compared to black beaches, but here you can get an authentic beach experience.